When you move into a new place, you need your mail to follow you. But what is the list of places you need to update when you’re moving?

 If you regularly deal with professionals like accountants and attorneys, then you will also need to let them know that your address has now changed to receive timely and accurate information from them.

-You probably have multiple insurance providers – car, health, content, renter’s insurance and more.
-Make sure they all update their records to reflect your new address information to avoid disputes, late charges, penalties and worse.
+You probably have multiple insurance providers – car, health, content, renter’s insurance, and more.
+Make sure they all update their records to reflect your new address information to avoid disputes, late charges, penalties, and worse.
 If you are moving to a rental apartment, you may need to have renter’s insurance, if you moved from one rental apartment to another, there may be different requirements that require modifying your existing policy to adhere to the new community’s lease requirements.

 Doctor’s Office and Health Professionals

 You’ll need to notify your local doctor’s office about your move and possibly get a referral to another practice if you’re out of the area.
-Consider other health professionals you might use as well, including veterinarian.
+Consider other health professionals you might use as well, including veterinarians.